dnordstrom/migraine/README.md

     )

 Map source tables to destination tables.
-If the columns are unchanged in destination you do not need to provide instructions in a block.
-Simply map source to destination table:
+If the columns are unchanged in the destination table, you do not need to provide any block with instructions.
+Simply map source table to destination table.

     migration.map "products" => "spree_products"

-If both source and destination tables also have the same name, you can make it even shorter.
+If source and destination tables have the same name in both databases, you can make it even shorter.

     migration.map "products"